avmotamed/ddemoray.github.io/_posts/2017-04-13-city-casestudy-sql-and-python-geospatial-visualization.md

 ## First up, SQL queries

 Querying a SQL database and utilizing basic aggregate functions are fairly straightforward tasks.
 One could easily learn how to complete these queries through any of a number of free online tutorials.
 Window Functions aren't as straightforward.
-A more advanced feature of SQL, Window Functions, allow you to perform aggregate functions on a subset of data and often allow you to do so in a way that optimizes computational performance.
+A more advanced feature of SQL, Window Functions allow you to perform aggregate functions on a subset of data and often allow you to do so in a way that optimizes computational performance.
 One might utilize a Window Function in SQL when looking to calculate a moving average over a specific time frame.

 One query in this case study was employed to: "calculate the percentage size of the city relative to the city with the largest population in the state."